KDE/kube/docs/project.md

+# Why?
+This project started with the aim to produce a product that doesn't cater to all usecases, but does what it does well.
+We want a codebase that is well maintainable by a small team, and that can move fast.
+We want a codebase where it is fast and easy to prototype new features and turn them eventually into full implementations, without compromising the quality of the rest of the system.
+Additionaly the product should be portable accross a variety of platforms, including mobile, not only due to a portable codebase, but also due to different interfaces for the various formfactors.

+Because no existing codebase fullfills those premises or easily allows to reach them, this project started.

 # Vision
 Kontact Quick aims to be an enterprise-ready PIM solution, that has a high-quality and rock solid core.
 The focus of the core is on high-quality code, maintainability, stability and performance.